Mobile Navigation

 | By Mary Bailey

 Solid-oxide electrolyzer cell (SOEC) and solid-oxide fuel-cell (SOFC) technologies are poised to change the face of power generation and hydrogen production.
 SOEC offers intrinsically higher efficiencies than other electrolysis technologies, such as alkaline, polymer electrolyte membrane (PEM) or anion-exchange membrane (AEM) electrolyzers.
-Notably, when SOEC is coupled to external heat sources from industrial processes, efficiencies in the range of 90% and beyond can be achieved.
+Notably, when SOEC technology is coupled to external heat sources from industrial processes, efficiencies in the range of 90% and beyond can be achieved.
 This makes SOEC technology a promising choice in industrial hydrogen production and also in e-Fuels production, especially where the exhaust heat of the synthesis process can be used.
 This article discusses some recent industrial developments related to the adoption and evolution of SOEC and SOFC technologies.

 Technology scaleup and demonstration